Research

 Molecular Bonsai - Understanding and engineering dwarfing phenotypes

 We are developing genetic circuits to flip the plants metabolism from turning the carbon that it fixes via photosynthesis from D-sugars that microbes can easily break down, to L-sugars that they cannot.
 This resistance to breakdown is because L-sugars, which are the mirror image of D-sugars in terms of shape, are very rarely produced in nature and so are not recognized by active site of microbial enzymes, as these microbes have not evolved to eat them.
 This will allow carbon, once fixed as an L-sugar, to stay fixed and not be released back into the air via microbial decomposition once the plant dies.
 Control systems are needed to make sure the plant can initialy pursue its natural metabolism to grow enough leaves, roots, and stems to ensure efficient carbon fixation by keep the L-sugar biosynthesis genes tightly off.
 These control systems are designed to, upon activation via spraying with an agro chemical, strongly activate the expression of the L-sugar biosynthesis genes and repress the genes that channel carbon into D-sugars.
+We are also exploring other mechanisms of addative recalitrance such as mineralization, the production of L-sugar polymers, and the generation of protein crystals.

 Synthetic lichen - Exploring the morphological basis of symbiosis